 A misdemeanor or felony conviction can place certain limitations on your life.
 Having the judgment on your criminal record can make it challenging for you to get a job, find housing, or pursue higher education.
 Additionally, you may be stripped of specific rights.
 However, you do have legal options to have the conviction set-aside or pardoned, which can relieve you of some of the restrictions.
 The processes for seeking either type of relief can be complex and time-consuming, and each court may have specific rules you must follow.
 Because of this, it's best to navigate your matter with the help of a skilled and knowledgeable lawyer.

-To learn more about your legal options for pursuing relief after a conviction, call us at (402) 226-1899 today.
+To learn more about your legal options for pursuing relief after a conviction, call our Nebraska pardon lawyer at (402) 226-1899 today.

 To begin the process of seeking a set-aside, you must petition the court in which your case was tried.

 For your conviction to be eligible, you must have:

 - Been sentenced to, and successfully completed, probation, or